javigs82/scala-code-training/README.md

 # Scala Code Training

-This repo aims to contains different algorithms and quizzes requested by several sources like Hacker Rank or coding interviews.
+This repo aims to contain different algorithms and quizzes requested by several sources like Hacker Rank or coding interviews.
 Algorithm are analyzed in Big O notation describing the limiting behaviour of a function both runtime and space.